supzaravind/recipeApp/README.md

 # recipeApp
-A simple Recipe application using React
+A simple React application that shows all the recipes.